Aldous Huxley(1894-1963), Novelist

-During the interwar years, Huxley was arguably Britain's best-known novelist following the international success of Brave New World (1932).
-Its success came after a string of satirical works: Crome Yellow (1921), Antic Hay (1923) and Those Barren Leaves (1925).
-Huxley later settled in the USA.
-There, the tone of his writing gravitated towards pacifism and metaphysics, prompted partly by interest in Hindu Vedantist thought.
-These aspects of his development are evident in Ends and Means (1937).
-His later writing was preoccupied with the potential of human capability, notably in the autobiographical The Doors of Perception (1953), written under the influence of mescaline.
+Huxley was arguably Britain's best-known novelist of the inter-war years.
+His reputation followed the success of Brave New World (1932), which, set 500 years in the future, conjured a nightmare vision of an overpopulated society that has resorted to biological engineering.
+It followed a string of satirical works: Crome Yellow (1921), Antic Hay (1923) and Those Barren Leaves (1925).
+Huxley later moved to the USA, where, partly due to interest in Hindu Vedantist ideas, his writing turned to pacifism, metaphysics and the potential of human capability.
+This plays out in Ends and Means (1937) and the autobiographical The Doors of Perception (1953), written under the influence of the hallucinogenic drug mescaline.

 by Lady Ottoline Morrell